shred/zxspectrum-bom/content/index.md

 If you want to build your own ZX Spectrum, be aware that the machine was designed in the early 1980s.

-While almost all of the standard components are still available, some components are rare by now.
-You will need *all* of the listed components (except of those marked optional).
+While almost all the standard components are still available, some components are rare by now.
+You will need *all* the listed components (except of those marked optional).
 We recommend that you try to get the components marked as <span class="rare">Rare</span> first, so you won't waste your money on standard components if you fail to get all the rare ones.

-This bill of material only comprises of the components required for the mainboard itself.
+This bill of materials includes only the components required for the mainboard itself.
 For a complete ZX Spectrum replica, you will need:

 * This board, fully assembled and tested.
 * A ZX Spectrum or ZX Spectrum+ case with keyboard.
-You can use an original case, but there are also replica cases, faceplates, and rubber keymats in all kind of colors, as well as new keyboard membranes.
+You can use an original case, but there are also replica cases, faceplates, and rubber key mats in all kind of colors, as well as new keyboard membranes.
 * A power supply with correct polarity: 9 V, 1.5 A, 5.5mm/2.1mm barrel plug, **center negative**.
 Most wall power supplies on the market are center positive, and would instantly kill your ZX Spectrum.

 If you are new to electronics and soldering, there are easier ways to build your own ZX Spectrum.
 For example, there are kits for the [Harlequin 48K](https://www.bytedelight.com/?product_cat=harlequin48) and [Harlequin 128K](https://www.bytedelight.com/?product_cat=harlequin128) clone that include all components and detailed assembly instructions.